 Personal Injury Attorneys

-In addition to product liability and professional liability cases, Murphy & Anderson is your top choice for personal injury lawyer in Jacksonville, FL.
 Our personal injury lawyers handle accidents and injuries ranging from automobile, trucking, slip and fall, pedestrian, motorcycle, negligent security, construction accidents, and work-related injuries.
-Our personal injury attorney in Jacksonville, FL, and staff at Murphy & Anderson have handled hundreds of accident cases and are experienced at litigating and trying these matters.
+We have handled hundreds of accident cases and are experienced at litigating and trying these matters.

 Trucking accidents are typically among the most serious accidents, because of the size and typical speed of large tractor trailers on our roadways.
 Trucking companies must adhere their equipment to Federal Motor Carrier Safety Regulations.
 Drivers are also regulated on the permissible number of hours they can operate the vehicles.
 The Florida Department of Transportation also regulates commercial carriers and drivers.
 Oversized loads, mechanical failure, speed, reckless driving, and improper driver training account for many of these accidents, but most truck crashes are caused by driver fatigue.
 It is important to quickly obtain the history of the driver and the service history of the truck involved before records are lost or destroyed.